 Wherever possible parents should be able to take control of their short breaks through direct payments and personal budgets.

 Overnight short breaks

-Overnight short breaks are a form of short-term substitute care for children and young people with significant disabilities or a serious health condition.
+Overnight short breaks offer short-term substitute care for children and young people with significant disabilities or a serious health condition.
 They are provided by someone other than parents or the usual carers of the child.
-They will form part of a support package based on the particular needs of individual children and their families and could be provided by a foster carer, a residential unit or the provision of care in the family home
+They form part of a support package based on the particular needs of individual children and their families and could be provided by a foster carer, a residential unit or the provision of care in the family home.

 Our short breaks statement explains more about how we support parents and carers to get a break from their caring role.

 Get involved in the short breaks co-design

 We want to make sure the service really works for children, young people and families in Devon so we’re asking for your help.